Fixed income arbitrage: Mortgage Arbitrage

 In terms of mortgage arbitrage strategy, the trader invests in long term MBS's and hedges the risk on the interest rate by shorting government bonds or swaps.
 This is an attempt to profit from the MBS's yield being higher than the government bond yield.
 The reason that MBS's tend to have a higher yield is because of the general risk that the assets that they are secured by pose.
 This risk is default risk.

 Low interest rates pose a negative impact to MBSs.
-An environment with lower interest rates allows those with mortgages to make more prepayments, which consequently reduces the maturity of the loan, as well as the principal, resulting in less interest being earned from the asset, higher interest rates also negatively affect MBS, as an increase in interest rates effect the ability for individuals to make payments on their mortgage, which increases the risk of default.
+An environment with lower interest rates allows those with mortgages to make more prepayments, which consequently reduces the maturity of the loan, as well as the principal, resulting in less interest being earned from the asset, higher interest rates also negatively affect MBS, as an increase in interest rates affects the ability for individuals to make payments on their mortgage, which increases the risk of default.
 Lastly, the strategy can also face liquidity risks.
 An example of increased liquidity risk occurring would be in a climate whereby a crisis occurred (E.g. the GFC in 2008), whereby market liquidity begins to drop, subsequently making it more difficult for individuals or groups to borrow.